electricjones/awesome-game-studies/pull_request_template.md

-- If you follow the above instructions, you should be shown the [Pull Request Template](pull_request_template.md) which will have the information you will need
-- Follow the format laid out in the README.
-Use the tags correctly.
-View the readme to see what the github flavored tags are.
-- This is not a "big list" this is an "awesome list."
-Curate, don't collect.
-You must verify that you have first hand experience with what you are proposing and that it is of high quality.
-First party owners of material are discouraged from submitting, but will not be automatically turned down.

-### By submitting this pull request I confirm I've read and complied with the below requirements 🖖

 ## Requirements for your pull request
 - This pull request has a descriptive title in the format `Add/Update/Remove Item`, not `Update readme.md` or `Add item`.
 - The entry in the list should: